training-datalab/training-datalab.com/content/en/_index.md

           <div class="section-subheading article-title mb-0 mt-0"><a href="/en/cps-ranking/">Chilean Political Science Ranking</a></div>

-           <p><font size="3">This ranking of political science in Chile is one of our flagship projects.
+           <p>This ranking of political science in Chile is one of our flagship projects.
 It presents a group of researchers at different stages of their careers ordered by H-index and uses the number of accumulated citations as a tie-breaker.
-It is based on Google Scholar and will soon be five years old with quarterly time series in March, June, September and December.</font></p>
+It is based on Google Scholar and will soon be five years old with quarterly time series in March, June, September and December.</p>
     design:
       columns: '2'
       spacing: